 #5 – Women’s Gymnasium opened in 1913 – located just west of Calvin Hall at the corner of Jefferson & Madison Streets.
 Renamed Halsey Hall in 1975, it is scheduled for demolition in the near future, but presently houses the Department of Dance and Fitness East.
 Halsey Hall achieved a measure of fame as an exterior shot for the 1980’s television sitcom, Coach, the title character of which was loosely based on former UI football coach Hayden Fry.

 (P-0120) Circa 1915 – Here’s a very rare postcard picturing the Iowa football team playing in Iowa Field.
+Click here for more pictures of Iowa Field.

 Be it issues with flooding or the fact that the university was growing, SUI ultimately decided to move a majority of the athletic programs west of the Iowa River, playing the final football game at Iowa Field on November 3rd, 1928.
-In only seven months, Iowa Stadium – now Kinnick Stadium – would be constructed on the west side – opening in October of 1929.

 Renamed Kinnick Stadium in 1972, Iowa Stadium first opened in 1929, replacing Iowa Field.
 It was constructed in only seven months with groundbreaking and construction beginning on March 6, 1929.
 Workers labored around the clock using lights by night with horses and mules as the primary heavy-equipment movers.
 The first game was played October 5, 1929, against Monmouth College.
 Iowa won the game 46–0.

-Iowa Field House & Armory – 1927.
-In the late 1920’s, the University expanded rapidly on the west side of the Iowa River.
-Within five years (1925-1930) the University opened a new Armory & Field House (1927), a new hospital (1928), and a new football stadium (1929).
-Both the women’s and men’s basketball teams played in the Field House from 1927 to 1983.
-I remember seeing my first Iowa basketball game there in the late 1950’s.
-The Field House, at the time, was still just that, with the entire floor outside of the basketball court still a field of packed-down dirt!
+Iowa Field House & Armory – 1920/1927.
+In the 1920’s, the University expanded rapidly on the west side of the Iowa River.
+Over a ten-year period (1920-1930), the University opened a new Armory (1920) & Field House (1927), a new hospital (1928), and a new football stadium (1929).
+Both the women’s and men’s basketball teams played, first, in the Armory with a dirt floor surrounding the court, followed by the Field House from 1927 to 1983.

 (L-0018) University of Iowa Field House & Armory – 1942 – Navy Pre-Flight Training School Preparing for War.
 April 15, 1942.
+Read more here.

 On the last day of August 1942, a group of 70 naval officers and cadets reported to duty at a sun-baked field next to Iowa Stadium.
-They gathered around Bernie Bierman, a white-haired lieutenant colonel who had put out the call for volunteers at the newly commissioned U.S. Navy pre-flight school on the SUI campus.
+They gathered around Bernie Bierman, a white-haired lieutenant colonel who had put out the call for volunteers at the newly commissioned U.S. Navy Pre-Flight School on the SUI campus.
 Despite the searing afternoon heat, the drills were a welcome diversion from the turmoil elsewhere in the world.
 The following day would mark three years since Hitler’s army invaded Poland and set in motion the deadliest war the world had ever seen.
 Japan’s sneak attack on Pearl Harbor nine months earlier drew the U.S. into the war, prompting college campuses across the nation—including in Iowa City—to lease their facilities to the military for training grounds.

 Above is a matchbook cover from the U.S. Navy Pre-Flight School and (P-0124) a postal cover postmarked in Iowa City on June 18, 1943 at the Navy Pre-Flight School Postal Station.
 The Quadrangle – located just east of the Iowa Field House/Armory – served as dorms for service men being trained on campus during World War II.